Croeso!

 • Llyn Tegid in Bala is home to a unique fish known as the gwyniad.
 The species was left isolated in this single location at the end of the last ice age.

-• The royal corgis owned by Queen Elizabeth were a specific registered breed from Wales: Pembroke Welsh corgis.
+• The royal corgis once owned by HRH Queen Elizabeth II were a specific registered breed from Wales: Pembroke Welsh corgis.
 (More about corgis - a very Welsh dog breed)

-• Britain’s only leech farm can be found in South West Wales.
+• Britain’s only leech farm can be found in the south west of Wales.
 Biopharm Leeches was established in 1812, and moved to Hendy, near Swansea, in 1984.

 • There’s an established population of rare red kites in Mid Wales, attracting birdwatchers from all over the world.